West Yorkshire Metro: Re-opened stations

+White Rose Centre had been expected to open in 2023.
+The station was to replace nearly Cottingley station, due to its close proximity.
+Consequently, Cottingley would close, and this was ratified by The Office of Road and Rail in February 2023.
+However, construction was halted in March 2024 due to increased costs, and as of August 2024 it was unclear when construction would resume.

+Elland is due to re-open in the middle of the decade.
+Planning permission was given in March 2023, and construction is expected to begin in 2024 for a potential opening date of December 2025.

-Three new stations in the Leeds area are planned - at Thorpe Park, White Rose Centre and a station serving Leeds Bradford Airport.
-Also proposed is a station at Elland.
+Also planned is a station at Thorpe Park, and a station serving Leeds Bradford Airport is also proposed.

 Operators

 Most local services are run by Northern Trains, and longer-distance routes are served by TransPennine Express, London North Eastern Railway, CrossCountry and Grand Central.

 Leeds Supertram

 In 2001, Metro came up with Leeds Supertram, with the idea of bringing back a tram network for Leeds.
 After the original scheme exceeded its budget, the Government asked Metro to look at ways of reducing costs.
 In spring 2005 Metro went back to the Government with a re-costed plan but the Secretary of State for Transport Alistair Darling rejected the proposal after the 2005 general election.
 Darling responded by pointing to plans by a private bus operator for a bus system where the vehicles were designed to look like trams.

 This is not the first time such a scheme has been unsuccessfully pursued.
 In the mid-1980s the PTE was interested in bringing back trolleybuses in Bradford with Yorkshire Rider awarded a contract to operate, but nothing came of it.